Third party cookies may be stored when visiting this site. Please see the cookie information.

 Arduino Bootloader

 The Arduino Bootloader is a piece of code responsible for running the user code and/or installing new user code.
 This runs whenever the ATmega microcontroller is powered-on or reset.
-Essential it looks to see if the IDE is trying to send new code to the Arduino and if so then it saves that new code to the application area of flash memory.
+Essentially it looks to see if the IDE is trying to send new code to the Arduino and if so then it saves that new code to the application area of flash memory.
 If not then it jumps to the code already in flash memory and starts the microcontroller running.
 This is an oversimplification, but gives you an idea of how it works.

 Dedicated AVR-ISP vs Arduino